The Best Medical Alert Watches of 2026: Expert Reviewed

 Medical alert watch costs

 Medical alert watches often have multiple, and sometimes hidden, costs.
-When paying for a medical alert system, look out for these extra costs:
+Look out for these extra costs:

-• Equipment and activation fees: All watches in this article come with equipment or activation fees.
-This is because you are buying the watch outright instead of leasing it like you can with a medical alert device.
+- Equipment and activation fees: All watches in this article come with equipment or activation fees.
+This is because you are buying the watch outright, rather than leasing it as you can with a medical alert device.

-• Fall detection: Fall detection typically costs $10 per month, but varies based on the company.
+- Fall detection: Fall detection typically costs $10 per month, but prices vary by company.

-• Protection plan: Medical Guardian offers a $6.99 per month protection plan, which covers loss, theft, accidental damage, and wear and tear.
+- Protection plan: Medical Guardian offers a $6.99-per-month plan that covers loss, theft, accidental damage, and wear and tear.
 Other brands may offer other options.

-• Caregiver apps: These apps offer the ability to communicate with designated contacts in case of an emergency.
+- Caregiver apps: These apps allow users to communicate with designated contacts in an emergency.
 Medical Guardian offers OnGuard Alerts for $2.99 per month, but other companies may vary.

-Table 2 Comparing costs of the best medical alert watches of 2025
+Comparing costs of the best medical alert watches of 2026

 How to save money on medical alert watches